 Related documents: In most cases, you won't need other documents.
 But, if you do, you should know that Case-Zablocki Documents, Senate Treaty Documents and State Department Documents are in Westlaw's USTREATIES database back to 1990, the 103rd Congress, and 90-1, respectively.
 You can also try Westlaw's ILM database, although ILM isn't limited to U.S. treaties.

-Status: You can track the status of a Treaty introduced in the Senate since the early 1970s on Thomas.
+Status: You can track the status of a Treaty introduced in the Senate since 1967 on Thomas.

 Tax Treaties: All U.S. income tax treaties are posted on the United States Income Tax Treaties - A to Z page of the IRS web site.
 News about tax treaties is generally reported in Tax Notes Today, which is available in hard copy or on Lexis (FEDTAX;TNT).